-Red cells contain hemoglobin in order to bind oxygen and carbon dioxide.
-There are three types of hemoglobin in humans:
+Red blood cells (RBCs) contain hemoglobin (Hg) to allow for oxygen to bind to carbon dioxide (CO2).
+There are three types of Hg in humans, which include embryonic, fetal, and adult Hg.

 Fetal hemoglobin (HbF) is the form of hemoglobin that is dominant during fetal life and is also markedly increased in concentration for several weeks after birth.
-Its presence was first noted by Korber back in 1866, he found that blood from the umbilical cord contained hemoglobin which was not denatured following exposure to strong acids or alkalis, unlike adult hemoglobin.
+Its presence was first noted by E. von Korber in 1866, who found that blood from the umbilical cord contained Hg which was not denatured following exposure to strong acids or alkalis, unlike adult Hg.

 Function of HbF

-HbF is a form of hemoglobin which has a stronger oxygen affinity than adult hemoglobin, this increases oxygen transport to the fetus within the uterus by capturing oxygen from the placental vasculature which has much lower oxygen tension than in the lungs.
+HbF is a form of Hg that has a stronger oxygen affinity as compared to adult Hg.
+This greater affinity towards oxygen increases its transport to the fetus within the uterus by capturing oxygen from the placental vasculature, which has much lower oxygen tension than in the lungs.
 The decline in its production by about 6 months after birth reduces oxygen exchange between the blood vessels and other parts of the body, including the brain.

 Structure of HbF

-HbF is present in fetal life but its production is switched off in the period just after the child is born.
-Like adult hemoglobin, HbF is made up of four units, these comprise two alpha and two gamma units, the latter replacing the beta units of adult hemoglobin.
-The difference is in the sequence of 39 amino acids out of the total 146, which is the same for both types.
+HbF is present in fetal life; however, its production ceases in the period just after the child is born.
+Like adult Hg, HbF is made up of four units, of which include two alpha and two gamma units, the latter of which replaces the beta units of adult Hg.
+The difference between these two Hg forms is in the sequence of 39 amino acids out of the total 146, which is the same for both types.